tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Hash context_value input to Exporters (*).

+- Restructure CertificateRequest to have the selectors in extensions.
+This also allowed defining a "certificate_authorities" extension which can be used by the client instead of trusted_ca_keys.

 - Remove spurious requirement to implement "pre_shared_key".

 - Clarify location of "early_data" from server (it goes in EE,